 The VDW and its members are working tirelessly to make sure that the sector maintains and indeed upgrades its leading status on the international stage.
 As a member, you can benefit from a strong association to represent you, the shared activities, the empirical feedback and the stimuli channelled from the sector as a whole.
 Get acquainted with us!

 The VDW, headquartered in Frankfurt am Main, Germany, speaks for the German machine tool industry.
 In 2016, it celebrated its 125th anniversary.
-Together with the Sector Association Machine Tools and Manufacturing Systems within the VDMA (German Engineering Federation) the VDW comprises about 290 predominantly mid-tier companies.
-They account for approximately 90 per cent of the sector’s total turnover, which most recently exceeded 16 billion euros.
+Together with the Sector Association Machine Tools and Manufacturing Systems within the VDMA (German Engineering Federation) the VDW comprises some 300 predominantly mid-tier companies.
+They account for approximately 90 per cent of the sector’s total turnover, which almost reached 12.7 billion euros in 2021.

 The VDW represents its members to the public, the politicians, business associates and the academic community, both nationally and internationally.
 It is also a can-do service provider for its members when it comes to opening up sales markets, keeping the business cycle under observation and acquiring market data, handling technical, commercial and legal issues, cooperation with the international machine tool industry, standardisation and recruitment of new talent.
 On the basis of in-depth sectoral knowledge, it provides information, consultancy and support in response to individual questions and problems.
 Permanent committees and working groups guarantee the exchange of sector-specific views and empirical feedback.
 We provide regular information for our members on topical technical, commercial and legal issues.